2012 blogpost warranties

 Manufacturers

 The manufacturer can only guarantee that the product will be free from defects at the time it is sold, and will function normally for a reasonable amount of time.
 Their express warranty will be set for a specified minimum time of their choosing.
 That's how it protects you, the buyer, but it also needs to protect the manufacturer from improper applications of the implied warranty for fitness for a particular use.
-So not only will the flooring packaging just not say “Good for use on ceilings as well,” it might actually bear a warning, “Not to be install on ceilings!”
-This seems silly, perhaps even a little insulting, but once you've been on the receiving end of
+Flooring Manufacturers

-a lawsuit from some bonehead for whom installing engineered hardwood flooring on the ceiling not only didn't seem silly, but seemed to have been implied to be possible, you'll go ahead and put it in writing.
-Expect to see some pretty obvious things listed as exclusions, and then let your mind wander the stories which could have lead to them.
+So not only will the flooring packaging not say “Good for use on outdoor pool floors,” it might actually bear a warning, “Not to be install on outdoor pool floors!”
+This seems silly, perhaps even a little insulting, but once you've been on the receiving end of a lawsuit from some bonehead for whom installing engineered hardwood flooring in the outdoor pool not only didn't seem silly, but seemed to have been implied to be possible, you'll go ahead and put it in writing.
+Expect to see some pretty obvious things listed as exclusions, like "Do not take X-Gel De-Oxy if you are allergic to X-Gel De-Oxy," and then let your mind wander regarding the stories which could have lead to them.
 (The most famous example I know of is “Cape will not enable the wearer to fly” put on some superhero Halloween costumes in the 1980’s.)

 Retailers